Roman metallurgy: Economy

-From the formation of the Roman Empire, Rome was an almost completely closed economy, not reliant on imports although exotic goods from India and China (such as gems, silk and spices) were highly prized (Shepard 1993).
+From the formation of the Roman Empire, Rome was an almost completely closed economy, not reliant on imports although exotic goods from trade with India and with China (such as gems, silk and spices) were highly prized (Shepard 1993).
 Through the recovery of Roman coins and ingots throughout the ancient world (Hughes 1980), metallurgy has supplied the archaeologist with material culture through which to see the expanse of the Roman world.